 “I couldn’t accept such a scenario,” Radina said.
 “Two months after I was released with the obligation not to leave the country, I fled Belarus on the eve of my trial.
 I couldn’t have worked while on ‘the short chain’ of the secret services.”

 Since fleeing to Poland, Radina and Charter’97 have continued to speak truth to power and to reliably report on abuses perpetrated by the Belarusian government.
 It has not been easy.
 On Jan.
-24 this year, the Belarusian authorities blocked access to charter97.org.
-Today, it is only accessible in Belarus through VPN services such as Proton VPN.
+24 this year, the Belarusian authorities blocked access to charter97.org(new window).
+Today, it is only accessible in Belarus through VPN services such as Proton VPN(new window).
 Before the government began its cyber blockade, Radina reported that the Charter’97 website had roughly 2.5 million unique users per month.
 The government’s censorship has brought that number down to a million, and yet it still remains the most popular independent Belarusian website.

 “Belarusians are actively using VPNs, TOR, and anonymizers to bypass the blocking of Charter97.org … which is proof that Belarusians don’t believe in the propaganda of the dictator and want to get free information,” Radina said.